-In the event the Chairman of the Board is not an independent director, the non-management members of the Board will designate one of them to serve as a Presiding Independent Director.
-The responsibilities of the Presiding Independent Director are to: (1) chair executive sessions of the non-management directors; (2) serve as the principal liaison between the independent directors on the one hand and the full board and senior management on the other; and (3) work with the Chairman of the Board to finalize the information flow to the Board, the content of meeting agendas and proposed meeting schedules.
+In the event the Chairman of the Board is not an independent director, the independent members of the Board will designate one of them to serve as a Presiding Independent Director.
+The responsibilities of the Presiding Independent Director are to: (1) chair executive sessions of the independent directors; (2) serve as the principal liaison between the independent directors on the one hand and the full Board and senior management on the other; and (3) work with the Chairman of the Board to finalize the information flow to the Board, the content of meeting agendas and proposed meeting schedules.